EvolverSwiftUI/SwiftfulCrypto/README.md

       2. Date extension for formatting Date
       3. String extension for handling HTML content to display
 11. Added a logic for Text to show more and less with cool animation....etc.
+12. Dark mode and Light mode support.
+13. iPhone and iPad supports the layout, in portrait mode.